 I’d never considered how bigoted many in the black race might be until I moved to Jamaica.
 I went from the majority to a minority in a heartbeat.
 Indeed, after Hurricane Gilbert, I was the only white person other than a couple of Peace Corp women in the entire parish.
 I place a high value on my privacy, so my standing out like a sore thumb proved the most challenging adjustment in moving to a third world country.

 I moved to Jamaica in 1988 to an isolated area.
 The experience taught me many lessons, including what it feels like when people hated me for no other reason than the color of my skin.
 While most Jamaicans were friendly, some cursed, threatened and blamed me personally for everything the worst whites have done in history.

 While initially stunned and hurt, I accepted the rough treatment as residue from the past.
 Where there is no condoning the behavior, I at least understand where black bigots are coming from, something I still can’t figure out with white racists.

 Despite the darker bigots, I fell in love with Jamaica and Jamaicans.
-My love for the island and culture grew to where I seriously considered remaining there, permanently.
+My passion for the island and culture grew to where I seriously considered remaining there, permanently.